fastmail/mint-tag/README.md

 This is mostly stolen from the branch rebuilder we have in hm, but with better diagnostics (I hope).

-If you've defined a `tag_format` for a step, we'll tag the resulting commit.
+If you've defined a `tag_prefix` for a step, we'll tag the resulting commit.
 That's straightforward, if a little silly.

 This uses only CPAN modules.
 If you have a normal rjbs-influenced environment,